USAJOBS/help-center/how-to/job-announcement/closing-types.md

 Some job announcements close when the hiring agency receives a certain number of applications.
 If the 'cut-off' number is reached during the day, the job announcement will usually close that night at midnight.

 For example, a job announcement may say it will close after the hiring agency receives 200 applications.
-If they receive 200 applications by 1:30pm EDT, the job will close that same day at 11:59pm EDT.
+If they receive 200 applications by 1:30 p.m.
+ET, the job will close that same day at 11:59 p.m.
+ET.